qlik-oss/server-side-extension/docs/README.md

 - Qlik is the **client**
 - The SSE plugin (Python, etc.) is the **server**.

+Before April 2018, the server (that is, the plugin) must be started and running before the Qlik engine is started.

 ## Considerations

 * **General security attention**